Lieb-Schultz-Mattis Theorem for 1D Quantum Magnets with Antiunitary Translation and Inversion Symmetries

 The presence of the above anomalies is in consistency with the absence of symmetric gapping terms in the compact boson theory~\cite{Hsieh:2014ab}, indicating the LSM-type ingappability in TABLE~\ref{symmetry}~\cite{emergent}.
-Furthermore, it can be shown that the even-level SU$(2)$ universality class does not possess any of these anomalies~\cite{Furuya:2017aa, Yao:2019aa, Sulejmanpasic:2018aa, Lin-Hsieh-Yao-Oshikawa22}.
-As a result, only odd-level universality classes can arise in the critical phases of spin-1/2 chains which preserve either $I_2$ or $T_2$ plus the (discrete) spin-rotation symmetry.
+Furthermore, it can be shown that the even-level SU$(2)$ universality class does not possess these anomalies~\cite{Furuya:2017aa, Yao:2019aa, Sulejmanpasic:2018aa, Li:2024aa}.
+As a result, only odd-level universality classes can arise in the critical phases of spin-1/2 chains that preserve either $I_2$ or $T_2$ plus the (discrete) spin-rotation symmetry.

-\textit{Lattice homotopy for the LSM-type ingappability.---} The LSM-type ingappability for each symmetry class in TABLE~\ref{symmetry} can also be explained, in a more systematic way, within the context of lattice homotopy~\cite{Po:2017aa,Else:2020aa}.
-One can associate a spin system with a symmetry $G$ with an {\it{anomalous texture}}, defined by an assignment of a group-cohomology element $\omega_r\in H^2(G_r, \mathrm{U}(1))$ for all lattice sites $r$.
-Here, $G_r$ on each site is the subgroup of $G$ that leaves site $r$ fixed, and the U(1) coefficient group is a $G$-module with the antiunitary elements of $G$ acting nontrivially.
-A trivial anomalous texture where $\omega_r=1$ for all $r$ admits a unique symmetric gapped ground state.
-Two anomalous textures are considered equivalent if they are related by $G$-equivariant continuous maps $h_t(r)$ subject to $h_t(g\cdot r) = g\cdot h_t(r),~g\in G$, which represent, with the fusion condition $\omega'_s \equiv \Pi_{\{s_i|h_t(s_i)=s \}}~ \omega_{h_t(s_i)}$, deformations of systems under symmetric interactions.
-Consequently, any system with a nontrivial anomalous texture (not equivalent to the trivial one) is ingappable.
+\textit{Lattice homotopy for the LSM-type ingappability---} The LSM-type ingappability for each symmetry class in TABLE~\ref{symmetry} can also be explained, in a more systematic way, within the context of lattice homotopy~\cite{Po:2017aa,Else:2020aa}.
+One can associate a spin system with $G$ and an {\it{anomalous texture}}, defined by an assignment of a group-cohomology element $\omega_r\in H^2(G_r, \mathrm{U}(1))$ for all lattice sites $r$.
+Here, $G_r$ on each site is the subgroup of $G$ fixing site $r$, and the U(1)-coefficient group is a $G_r$-module with the antiunitary elements (if present) of $G_r$ acting nontrivially.
+A trivial anomalous texture where $\omega_r=1$ for all $r$ admits a unique gapped ground state.
+Two anomalous textures are equivalent if they are related by $G$-equivariant continuous maps $h_t(r)$ subject to $h_t(g\cdot r) = g\cdot h_t(r),~g\in G$, which represent, with the fusion condition $\omega'_s \equiv \Pi_{\{s_i|h_t(s_i)=s \}}~ \omega_{h_t(s_i)}$, deformations of systems under symmetric interactions.
+Consequently, any system with a nontrivial anomalous texture (inequivalent to the trivial one) is ingappable.